ashutoshmjain/gita/src/thought.md

 You may find the comparison rather odd - an amusing flight of imagination!
 What could be common in first scribed narrative and first truly portable operating system ?
 The way Unix was ported on range of computer architectures; `Mahabharata` was the reason to scribe on different materials in all sorts of shapes and sizes - temple walls to palm leafs - with combination of a range of inks.
 A narrative so potent that it motivated scribes to find better materials.
 In a way it kick-started a race to innovate just as Unix started a value cycle to find better processors, forms and peripherals.

-In the hindsight, as we are on the verge of artificial general intelligence, there appears a profound connection - not without stretch of imagination though ...
+In the hindsight, as we are on the cusp of artificial general intelligence, there appears a profound connection - not without stretch of imagination though ...

 <div style="padding-left:40px;font-size:0.9em;">

 The idea of sentient beings, living in the realms of artificial intelligence isn't far-fetched.
-Nick Bostrom and Carl Shulman suggest in their [recent paper](https://nickbostrom.com/propositions.pdf) that consciousness is substrate independent.
+Nick Bostrom and Carl Shulman suggest in their [recent paper](https://nickbostrom.com/propositions.pdf) that consciousness is hardware independent.

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)